kstamps2484/web-intro/README.md

-# web-intro
+# Semantic Html
-Here we go over the basics of semantic html, styling your css, and using javascript
+Here we go over the basics of semantic html and how to use it for proper structuring of your html.